CLARENCE PAGE: Old tropes of Black-Asian conflict rear up after NY assault

 But sadly, this was one of two attacks caught on video and broadcast on local news and YouTube by a Black man against an Asian in New York in the same week.
 In the earlier case, another 65-year-old Asian American woman was threatened and heckled with anti-Asian slurs.
 Both add to the grim statistics of a reported nationwide surge in verbal or physical attacks that have occurred in Asian American communities since the beginning of the pandemic.

-Anti-Asian hate-crime reports surged in the U.S. by 149 percent last year, according to the Center for the Study of Hate and Extremism at California State University’s San Bernardino campus, despite a 7 percent drop overall in 2020 hate-crime reports.
+Anti-Asian hate crime reports surged in the U.S. by 149% last year, according to the Center for the Study of Hate and Extremism at California State University’s San Bernardino campus, despite a 7% drop overall in 2020 hate crime reports.

 Although most of the reported attacks have occurred in New York and West Coast cities with high Asian American populations, hundreds gathered in Chicago’s Chinatown on March 27 to raise awareness and call for action in response to a rise in complaints in recent months, including three deaths of Asian Americans that have been investigated as possible hate crimes.